 Clipboard Advanced Settings

-In the Clipboard Advanced preferences, you'll find two additional settings to tweak how you want your clipboard to behave.
+In the Clipboard Advanced preferences, you'll find additional settings to tweak how you want your clipboard to behave.

 You can choose whether you want Alfred to auto-paste to the currently active application.
 Pasting on Return is active by default.

 You can also set a maximum clip size if you frequently copy very large bodies of text.
 Alfred will then ignore any copied text over the specified limit to prevent accidental Clipboard History bloating.

 By default, Alfred ignores popular password applications like the OS X Keychain Access and 1Password, so that you don't inadvertently copy a password to your clipboard.

 You can add more applications you want Alfred to ignore by dragging them into the Ignore Apps box.
 As a result, Alfred will not add any text copied in these apps into your history.

 Troubleshooting the clipboard

 If you're having any issues with Clipboard History, such as your clipboard not saving clips, the first step is to type "clear" into Alfred and select the "Clear Clipboard History" option.
 This will clear and rebuild your Clipboard database, allowing you to start from fresh.
 Once you've done this, copy a new text snippet and see whether it's being copied correctly.